nilcons/gists/vectorBuilder/README.md

 understanding how to transform regular code to the inverted continuation-passing/Codensity style code.)

-So finally, what's the result?
-How does it compare to the original "raw" `IO`-based `vectorBuilder`?
-It's actually faster!
+OK, so how does it compare to the original
+“raw” `IO`-based `vectorBuilder`?
+Another surprise — it's actually faster!
 I don't really know why.
 It might gain a bit of an advantage from the slightly simplified logic, but not much.
-Anyway, the speed-up is not very big, about 12%.
+Anyway, the speed-up is not big, about 10–15%.

 ## Conclusions

 A definitive, though cautious, YAY!

-The reason for caution is that the measurement is only for one, very simple test case.
+The reason for caution is that I measured only one, very simple test case.
 (I just used the example from Michael's blog post.)
-And referring back, this is a tricky business.
+And referring back, this is not enough to draw a solid conclusion!
 It still remains to be seen how it fares in a more complicated real-life example.
-(Anyone?)
+(Suggestions, anyone?)

 I'm also not very satisfied with the type signature of my `vectorBuilder`.

 1. It is less general than the original version.
-I am still thinking if anything can be done about it.
-(But, note that the _use_ didn't chnage at all: compare `rechunk3` and `rechunk4` in [rechunk.hs](./rechunk.hs).)
+I am still thinking if anything can be done about this.
+(But, note that the _use_ didn't change at all: compare `rechunk3` and `rechunk4` in [rechunk.hs](./rechunk.hs).)
 2. The `ECT` appears in the API.
-There's nothing to be done about it (this _is_ the solution, after all), but it needs to be properly explained for the users.
-Anyone knows if this already exists somewhere?
-(Oh, and maybe this can be done with the regular `ContT`.
-I have to think about it...)
+There's nothing to be done about this (it _is_ the solution, after all), but it needs to be properly explained to the users.
+Anyone knows if it already exists somewhere?
+(Or maybe this can be done with something else that already exists?
+   I have to think about it…)

 I think, `vectorBuilder` combinator is a great addition to the Conduit family, and with the proper semantics it will be even greater!